 1909-1911 T206 Portrait (Red)

 This card seems to be the most common of Ty’s cards issued in the set and is the same image used on the very rare ‘Cobb with Cobb back’ example that generated those headlines.
-Put $1200 as your target price, give high marks for eye appeal and you can probably land a pretty good-looking card from the prime years of one of the greatest players ever.
+Put $2000 as your target price and you can probably land a graded card from the prime years of one of the greatest players ever.
 There really isn’t a ‘bad’ investment when it comes to T206 Cobbs.

 1910 Sweet Caporal Pins

 Another beautiful, old Cobb for a ridiculously cheap price.
 Issued with tobacco during the same era as the T206 cards, there are two versions for Cobb—one with his name in larger letters and another with smaller letters.
-You can usually buy one for $250-350 at the lower end.
+You can usually buy one for around $500 at the lower end.

 1911 Mecca Double Folders

 The T201s are very unique.
 Meant to be folded over, you actually got two players for the price of one.
 Wahoo Sam Crawford on one side but flip it over at the fold and you get Cobb on the other.
 The good part is they’re very cool looking old works of art.
-The bad part is that the art doesn’t really look that much like the players.
-For $250-$350 for a low-grade example,though, the Double Folders are tough to resist.
+For $350-$550 for a modest but decent example, the Double Folders are tough to resist.

 1912 T202 Hassan Triple Folders

 We simply can’t recommend the T202 set highly enough.
 These gorgeous cards are unique, brilliant and feature classic images from more than a century ago.
 Best of all, they can be found in lower and middle grades for prices that are really reasonable compared to some other issues.
 The middle of the card is an actual photo—and although you’ll find Cobb paired with others, we love the card with Cobb and a smiling Hughie Jennings on each side.
-Grab one for under $1,000 and you’ll never regret it.
+Grab a lower grade one for under $1500 when they come up and you’ll never regret it.

 1921 and ’22 Caramel and Chocolate cards

 The postcard-size Exhibit cards often represent tremendous values and the earliest issues should definitely be on your list.
 Cobb’s 1921 card shows him doing what he does best—swinging the stick.
 It’s a gorgeous image.
 These are popular and a little rare.
-Still, you can often find one for $300-700 as long as you’re OK with something that’s much less than mint.
+Still, you can sometimes find one for under $1000 as long as you’re OK with something that’s much less than mint.